 Each student has to give a presentation, to actively take part in the discussion, and to write a term paper.
-You are also required to write a 1-page summary of the basic literature.
-The term paper should have a length of 8-9 pages, not counting appendices.
+You are also required to write a 1-page summary (in total) of the basic literature.
+On the first day of the seminar, there will be a quick writing quiz on the basic literature, The term paper should have a length of 8-9 pages, not counting appendices.
 The length of each presentation should be approximately 30 minutes followed by 20 minutes of discussion.
 If we have more than 10 students enrolled, presentations will be done in groups (of two students).